G-12.0000

 G-12.0100 1.
 General

-The PCUSA shall consist of a General Assembly
+G-120101 The PCUSA shall consist of a General Assembly

-and Two Primary Synods representing the two primary
+Definition and Two Primary Synods representing the two primary

-schools of thought in the denomination.
+theological schools of thought in the denomination.

-The Two Primary Synods shall be: The Westminster
+The Two Primary Synods shall be:

-Primary Synod shall be The Auburn Primary Synod
+ii.
+The Auburn Primary Synod which represents

-progressive Presbyterians.
-The governing bodies
+The governing bodies serving and representing

-Synods shall consist of eight Sub-Synods and their
+of eight Sub-Synods and their Presbyteries

-Presbyteries and congregations.
-The eight
+and congregations.
+The eight Sub-Synods

-Sub-Synods representing the Presbyterians in the
+representing the Presbyterians in the

 Westminster Primary Synod and the eight Sub-Synods